Q. I want to become an apprentice. How do I start?

 Q. What are the educational requirements to get hired in the trades?

 Each trade has specific educational requirements that must be fulfilled prior to apprenticeship registration.
 Many trades require a grade 12 diploma but some will accept candidates who have completed grade 10.
-To learn more about educational requirements for apprenticeship, please visit the Ontario College of Trades’ website.
+To learn more about educational requirements for apprenticeship, please visit the Government of Ontario’s Skilled Trades website.
 It is important to keep in mind that employers in the trades can develop their own policies relating to educational requirements, which may differ from those of apprenticeship registration.
 Educate yourself on the educational requirements for the industry in which you are job seeking.

 Q. I didn’t get good marks in school.
 I was told to get into the trades to work with my hands.
 Is this true?

 Contrary to popular opinion, there is a great deal of math and science involved in many of the trades.
 The advantage of apprenticeship training for people who struggle with traditional forms of education is that training is sectioned into shorter intervals (between 8 to 12 weeks), with on-the-job training built around the in-class training.
 This allows students to gain practical, hands-on employment experience to better understand the classroom-based theory and practical components.
-To learn more about the curriculum for each trade and explore course descriptions, visit the Curriculum Training Standards on the Ontario College of Trades’ website.
+To learn more about how to prepare yourself for work in the skilled trades, please visit the Government of Ontario’s Skilled Trades website.

 Q. I have many years of experience working in a trade and I know my job inside and out.
 I just never went through the process of completing an apprenticeship.
 I am thinking of becoming a journeyperson now.
 What steps do I take?